ktorres94/cjtoner-express-db/README.md

-# CJ Toner Express — Sample Database
+# CJ Toner Express — Inventory & Operations Database

-A small PostgreSQL schema that models the day-to-day operations of a toner & ink cartridge retail shop: products, printer-compatibility, clients, orders, and a full inventory audit trail.
-Built as a portfolio sample to illustrate the resume project below.

-> **About this sample.** All clients, suppliers, prices, and order numbers
-> here are **fictional**.
-The schema is a **fresh design**, not the actual
-> production schema used at CJ Toner Express.
-It's meant to show how a
-> database like this is structured, not to leak anything real.

-## The resume bullet this sample illustrates

-> **CJ Toner — Web Developer & Database Engineer** (San Juan, PR, Summers 2021–2024)
->
-> Replaced a manual pen-and-paper workflow with a PostgreSQL inventory,
-> product, and client-management system, cutting daily admin time from
-> 5–6 hours to 1–2 and still in production use 2+ years later.

-The shop sells toner and ink cartridges to individual walk-in customers and to small-business accounts (law firms, doctors' offices, schools, print shops).
-Before the database, daily admin meant counting boxes in the back, hand-writing receipts, and flipping through a compatibility binder when a customer brought in a printer.
-This sample models the same workflow with a small relational schema and a handful of queries that replace each of those tasks.
+CJ Toner Express is a toner and ink cartridge shop in San Juan, PR that serves both walk-in customers and small-business accounts — law firms, doctors' offices, schools, and print shops.
+Before this system, daily operations ran on pen and
+paper: clerks counted boxes by hand, wrote receipts by hand, and flipped through a compatibility binder every time a customer brought in a printer to match.

+This PostgreSQL database replaced that workflow.
+It tracks the shop's full product catalog with printer compatibility, client accounts, orders, and an inventory audit trail.
+Daily admin time dropped from 5–6 hours to 1–2 hours, and the system has been in production use since 2021.

+## What it manages

+- **Products** — every cartridge SKU the shop carries, with brand, type (toner vs. ink), color, page yield, cost, price, and reorder threshold
+- **Printer compatibility** — which cartridges fit which printer models, so a clerk can answer a customer at the counter in seconds instead of digging through a binder
+- **Clients** — walk-in individuals and business accounts, with contact info and order history
+- **Orders** — full order records with line-item prices captured at sale time so historical totals never shift when catalog prices change
+- **Inventory** — an append-only audit trail of every receipt, sale, return, and adjustment, so current stock is always explainable and month-end recounts are trivial

 ## Schema at a glance